kiml42/SpaceCombatSimulation/README.md

 Bugs:
     Priority:
+        Configs saved through the menu can't be loaded.
         ElevationHubs on some drones are disappearing.
         "Can't remove Rigidbody because HingeJoint depends on it" rocket engines carry on regardless if the rocket has no target.